Skip to main content

 • Acamprosate (Campral)

-What Happens After Detox?
+What Happens After Alcohol Detox?

 Once a client has been physically stabilized in the detoxification portion of their treatment plan, they transition into the next appropriate level of care.
 The duration of detox varies depending on several factors, including the severity of the substance use disorder and the type of substance being used.
 In most cases, detox lasts for between 3 days and one whole week.
 However, a more extended stay might be necessary if physical withdrawal symptoms are particularly severe.

-Our alcohol detox in Atlanta, Georgia, provides a structured, supportive, and professional environment to begin comprehensive healing.
-Moreover, we ensure every experience in our Atlanta detox program is safe, comfortable, and tailored to the unique clinical needs of each client.
-Visit the Retreat of Atlanta today to learn about our admissions process or to begin your journey of drug and alcohol addiction recovery.
-We look forward to speaking with you soon and answering any additional questions you may have.
+Our alcohol detox program provides a structured, supportive, and professional environment to begin comprehensive healing.
+Moreover, we ensure every experience in our alcohol detox center in Georgia is safe, comfortable, and tailored to the unique clinical needs of each client.
+Contact us today to learn about our admissions process and begin your journey of drug and alcohol addiction recovery.
+We look forward to speaking with you soon and answering any questions you may have.